List of Spider-Man: The Animated Series characters: Tombstone

 Tombstone (voiced by Dorian Harewood) was once Lonnie Lincoln, a friend of Joseph "Robbie" Robertson who was not an albino.
 When he was a child, he accidentally threw his basketball through the glass of a grocery store.
 After seeing the store was closed, Lonnie decided to rob the store to get ice cream with Robbie's help (when it ended up closed upon Robbie taking too long with his homework).
 Lonnie ended up failing when the police came and arrested him, whereas Robbie ran away prior to the police's arrival.
 After his release, Lonnie became a crook while Robbie graduated with honors at schools.
 Eventually, Lonnie made a break-in at the Spaulding Chemical Plant to contact Robbie.
 While there, it was revealed that Lonnie wanted to frame Robbie to get his revenge for abandoning him back at the grocery store as Robbie left his fingerprints on the ladder.
 After Lonnie fell into the vat of chemicals by accident, Robbie decided to stay behind to face the consequences to think about abandoning Lonnie at the grocery store.
-While the police haven't found Lonnie's body, Robbie's fellow reporters helped corroborate Robbie's claim to the police.
+While the police have not found Lonnie's body, Robbie's fellow reporters helped corroborate Robbie's claim to the police.
 After the fall, Lonnie's skin turned white, his hair yellow, and his flesh tough and rock-like.

 He was hired by Silvermane to steal the Tablet of Time in his first two appearances "Tablet of Time" and "Ravages of Time".
 During an altercation with Spider-Man in Dr. Conners's lab, poison gas was released, choking Spider-Man as Tombstone bearhugged him, who was unaffected because he claimed that he did not need to breathe anymore.
 In fact, it is implied that he is a walking corpse, a member of the undead.

 Later on in his self-titled episode, Tombstone appeared again and became the leader of a gang that had Robbie Robertson's son Randy as a member.
 Tombstone promised to set Randy free to Robbie if he kills the Silvermane story.
 During one heist, Tombstone had Randy be the only one to not wear gloves to incriminate him.
 Robbie refuses and Spider-Man captures Tombstone, having him sent to jail while Robbie and Randy inform Tombstone's actions to the police.

 Later in the series, in the fourth-season premiere "Guilty", it was revealed that the prison Tombstone went to was Ryker's Island with Richard Fisk (who was incarcerated two episodes before Tombstone).
 Fisk and Tombstone agreed to team up and frame Robbie Robertson and Robbie was sent to prison at Ryker's thanks to the machinations of Fisk's father Kingpin.
 There, Robbie would live for the next fifteen years.
 He also met Richard and Tombstone there again and they revealed their entire plot to him.
 Apparently, Spider-Man found out about this whole plan with the help of J. Jonah Jameson and rescued Robbie just when Richard and Tombstone would escape with their cellmate, also putting them back to jail.